Wise Kids in Action

 Important Note: Adult event tuition and event housing, and children’s tuition are for purchase on separate pages.
 If you haven’t already purchased your adult ticket to Wisdom in Action you can do so here.

-Leslie Gossett is the Director of Family and Children’s Programming for Northern California Shambhala and founder of Be You Yoga and Mindfulness for Families and Children.
-She has worked with children for over 19 years.
-She is a certified yoga teacher for children and adults, a Meditation Guide in the Shambhala tradition, and a nanny to four amazing beings.
-She is dedicated to creating spaces for humans (and especially small ones) to connect with the strength and wisdom of their own hearts.
-She lives and works in the San Francisco Bay Area.
+Leslie Gossett is the Chair of the Leadership Council for the Shambhala Office of Families and Children and founder of Be You Yoga and Mindfulness for Families and Children.
+She has worked with children for over 20 years.
+A certified yoga teacher for children and adults, and a Meditation Instructor in the Shambhala tradition, Leslie offers a path for children, youth, teens, parents, and families to connect with the strength and wisdom of their own hearts.
+In her free time, you can find her brewing herbal potions, learning to speak dragon, and building faery houses with the amazing children in her life.